A small sampling of our two tone wedding bands and two tone engagement rings!

 Our Narrow Two Tone Celtic Arches Wedding Ring.
-The knotwork on this Celtic wedding ring pattern illustrates a dynamic creativity that reaches up toward the heavens, and then down to the Earth.
+The knotwork on this Celtic two tone wedding ring pattern illustrates a dynamic creativity that reaches up toward the heavens, and then down to the Earth.

 Pictured left with 14K Yellow Gold borders and White Gold center, and right with 18K Yellow Gold center and White Gold borders.
 Explore our Celtic Arches Collection.

-Our Bordered Rope Wedding Ring, another from our Celtic Wedding Ring Collection, is a simpler design that is nonetheless profound.
+Our Bordered Rope Wedding Ring, another two tone ring from our Celtic Wedding Ring Collection, is a simpler design that is nonetheless profound.
 Two lines weave together in an unbroken cycle, mirroring the journey of romantic partners: